Castles and palaces near Aesch (BL)

 Description

-The Basel region is one of the regions with the most castles in Switzerland: around 80 castles, palaces and ruins bear witness to an eventful history.
-Scattered on hilltops, rocky outcrops and at the bottom of valleys, they invite not only archaeologists, history buffs and castle enthusiasts, but also hikers to discover them.
-The past can be experienced in a particularly impressive way along the ViaJura - a cultural trail that stretches from Roman antiquity to the present day.
-Since the Middle Ages, it has been the lifeline of the Prince-Bishopric of Basel and later served as a route for countless travelers through the hilly landscape of the Jura.
+The Basel region is one of the areas richest in castles in Switzerland: Around 80 castles, palaces, and ruins testify to a turbulent history.
+Spread across hilltops, rock heads, and valley floors, they invite not only archaeologists, history enthusiasts, and castle lovers but also hikers to explore.
+The past can be especially impressively experienced along the ViaJura – a cultural route that stretches from Roman antiquity to the present.
+Since the Middle Ages, it formed the lifeline of the Prince-Bishopric of Basel and later served countless travelers as a route through the Jura hill landscape.

-A varied circular hike begins at Aesch railroad station and follows the ViaJura to the ruins of Pfeffingen Castle, which was extensively renovated between 2013 and 2017.
-From there, the trail leads along a historic route to the Glögglifelspass, a medieval rocky outcrop above the Birs.
-The subsequent ridge path over the Eggflue offers a magnificent panoramic view over the Basel region.
+A varied circular hike starts at the Aesch train station and follows the ViaJura to the Pfeffingen castle ruins - which were extensively renovated from 2013 to 2017.
+From there, the path leads on a historic route to the Glögglifel pass, a medieval rock passage above the Birs.
+The subsequent ridge trail over the Eggflue offers a magnificent panoramic view over the Basel region.

-The route continues over the Plattenpass, which the Romans used as the shortest route from Basel to western Switzerland.
-Below the Aescher Klus, the ruins of Frohberg, Schalberg, Engenstein and Münchsberg are lined up along the Burgengratweg, which finally leads back to the ruins of Pfeffingen.
+Further on, the route continues over the Plattenpass, which the Romans already used as the shortest connection from Basel to western Switzerland.
+Below the Aesch gorge line up the Frohberg, Schalberg, Engenstein, and Münchsberg ruins along the castle ridge trail, which ultimately leads back to the Pfeffingen ruins.

-The successful combination of nature, history and culture makes this circular trail a special experience in the canton of Baselland.
+The successful combination of nature, history, and culture makes this circular route a special experience in the canton of Baselland.